 - Methanol (wood alcohol) burns well, but is toxic and easily absorbed through the skin and mucous membranes.
 Long term exposure can be quite dangerous.
 We recommend using a safer alcohol for fuel storage.

 - Canned heat comes in a small metal can filled with alcohol or a flammable gel that does not burn quickly.
 They are made to be used as a chafing dish fuel or in a portable Sterno camping stove.
-Canned heat is available under a variety of brand names (Sterno, Safe Heat, etc.) and will burn for 2-6 hours depending on the variety purchased.
+Canned heat is available under a variety of brand names (Sterno, Safe Heat, chafing fuel, etc.) and will burn for 2-6 hours depending on the variety purchased.
 It creates a visible flame which goes straight up with little spread.
 Canned heat may be purchased in cases of 12 cans that stack and store nicely.
-Shelf life of unopened cans is approximately ten years if stored in a cool, dry place.
+The shelf life of unopened cans is approximately ten years if stored in a cool, dry place.

 Coleman Fuel/White Gas

 This clear fuel is a camping favorite and will burn hot even at subzero temperatures.
 The liquid and vapor are highly flammable.
 Do not use Coleman fuel indoors as it produces vast amounts of carbon monoxide and other asphyxiates during combustion.
-The fuel should be stored in the original container in a cool, well-ventilated area away from ignition sources, heat, pilot lights, static electricity and open flame.
+The fuel should be stored in the original container in a cool, well-ventilated area away from ignition sources, heat, pilot lights, static electricity, and open flame.
 An unopened container, with no rapid temperature changes, has a shelf life of 5-7 years.
 An opened container will remain viable for up to 2 years.

 Diesel fuel is easily obtained and can be used to power a generator.
 Conventional diesel has properties similar to gasoline but is less flammable.
 It may gel in cold temperatures which will inhibit the ability to pump it with a regular fuel pump.
 Special low-temperature diesel contains additives which may help, but not prevent, this problem.
 Diesel produces carbon monoxide, carbon dioxide and non-combusted hydrocarbons (smoke).
 Never use indoors, or near doors or windows, which may allow leaks to enter the home and create a carbon monoxide poisoning risk.